ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A Mother&#x27;s Influence.

-The late Thomas H. Benton, who
-was so ltiug iu public life andsurrouud­
-ed by temptations, paid the following
-tribute to his mother:

 &quot;My mother asked me never to use
 any tobacco, and I never touched it
 from that time to the present day; she